risk-first/website/Debugging-Bets.md

 ### Second Test

 `H6` / `H7` were a fairly easy thing to check.
-I could fire up the server locally and tested the code there.
+I could fire up the server locally and test the code there.
 I did this and discovered the certificate problem persisted.
 I tinkered around a bit with the code, and eventually, it went away.
 Instead, I got the `curl` “not able to obtain session” error  message.

 So, although I did have an issue with certificates, it wasn’t the main problem, just a side-show.  `H6` was now ruled out.